zalando/spilo/README.rst

 ------------------------
 **Administrative Connections**

 PostgreSQL is configured by default to listen to port 5432.
-The default Postgres user and database are created in the entrypoint with initdb.
+Spilo master initializes PostgreSQL and creates the superuser and replication user (``postgres`` and ``standby`` by default).

 You'll need to setup Spilo to create a database and roles for your application(s).
 For example: